UWPCE-PythonCert/ProgrammingInPython/source/modules/Strings.rst

 It's still around, and handy --- but ...

 The "new" ``format()`` method is more powerful and flexible, so we'll focus on that in this class.
-And there is now the newer "f-strings" (see below) which provide a lot of that "quick and dirty" convenience, while using the same formatting codes as ``.format()``
+And there is now the newer "f-strings" (see below) which provide a lot of that "quick and dirty" convenience, while using the same formatting codes as ``.format()``.
+So there really isn't a reason to use the "old style" anymore.

 String Formatting
 -----------------